 Hiawatha Golf Course is located in South Minneapolis, and includes one contributing site, one contributing building, three contributing structures, one noncontributing site, one noncontributing structure, and one noncontributing building.
+These are denoted in bold at first mention in the narrative description below.

 The nominated property is accessed where East Forty-sixth Street intersects Longfellow Avenue.
 It is bound by residential neighborhoods laid out in a strict north-south street grid to the north and west, Lake Hiawatha and additional residential neighborhoods to its east, and the curvilinear Minnehaha Parkway and Lake Nokomis to its south.
 The Minnehaha Creek intersects the property, running east-west, and connects the two lakes.
 Minnehaha Creek and Lake Hiawatha provide natural water hazards to nine of the eighteen holes.
 The rest of the terrain is mostly flat with gently rolling hills.
 The landscape is dotted primarily with deciduous trees that separate the fairways.
-The course is fenced on all sides with a chain link fence.
+The golf course (contributing) is fenced on all sides with a chain link fence.
 Various species of volunteer plants and trees grow along the fence line.
 Discontinuous cart paths of poured asphalt and gravel run through portions of the course.
 A service path of dirt and gravel connects the Minneapolis Park and Recreation District Service Center that fronts East Minnehaha Parkway (outside the nominated property boundaries) to the course and encircles Lake Hiawatha.
 Though this path is used by park maintenance staff, it doubles as a cart path inside course boundaries.